-A processing step during production testing incorporates the chip-individual features into the hardware of the TOE.
-The individual TOE hardware is uniquely identified by its serial number.
-The serial number comprises the lot number, the wafer number and the coordinates of the chip on the wafer.
+The individual TOE hardware is uniquely identified by its identification data.
+The identification data contains the lot number, the wafer number and the coordinates of the chip on the wafer.
 Each individual TOE can therefore be traced unambiguously and thus assigned to the entire development and production process.